iitrabhi/project-template/5_submission/README.md

 3. All the reviewers are cited in the manuscript.
 4. The manuscript is spell-checked and grammar-checked.
 5. Each highlight is less than 100 characters.
-6. There is consistency in symbols, i.e. you have not used different symbols for the same entity.
+6. There is consistency in symbols, i.e., you have not used different symbols for the same entity.
-7. All the symbols used, follow the nomenclature guidelines.
+7. All the symbols used follow the nomenclature guidelines.
 8. All the cross-references are correct.

 ---